-Aline Benoit received a Bachelor of Music with Honors and a Performer’s Certificate in Clarinet from the Eastman School of Music.
+Ms. Benoit received a Bachelor of Music with Honors and a Performer’s Certificate in Clarinet from the Eastman School of Music.
 Her first professional position was that of Principal Clarinetist of the National Symphony of Costa Rica.
-A former member of the Portland Symphony, she has also done extensive freelance work with orchestras in Boston including, the Boston Symphony, Emmanuel Music, Boston Classical Orchestra, the Chamber Orchestra of Boston and the Boston Pops.
+She has done freelance work with the Boston Symphony, the St. Louis Symphony, Emmanuel Music, Boston Classical Orchestra, the Chamber Orchestra of Boston and the Boston Pops.
 Currently she is a member of the Rhode Island Philharmonic.
-Since 1998 she has played 2nd and E-flat clarinet with the Boston Pops Esplanade Orchestra and has made more than twenty-five national and international tours with that organization.
+Since 1998 she has played 2nd and E-flat clarinet with the Boston Pops Esplanade Orchestra and has made more than thirty national and international tours with that organization.

-In her teaching career, Ms Benoit was a member of the applied music faculty at Tufts University for thirteen years.
-She also taught at the University of Massachusetts Boston and Lowell and at Clark University.
-She was on the faculty of the Community Education Division at the Eastman School of Music for four years, and served as Acting Assistant Dean of Students at Eastman.
+In her teaching career, she was a member of the applied music faculty at Tufts University for thirteen years.
+She also taught at the U. Mass.
+Boston and Lowell, and at Clark University.
+She was on the faculty of the Community Education Division at the Eastman School of Music, as well as the New England Conservatory Preparatory School.
 She currently teaches in her private studio in Newton, MA.

-Aline Benoit is a member of the American Federation of Musicians and the Performing Arts Medical Association.
+Aline Benoit is a member of the American Federation of Musicians and the College Music Society

-The course I teach at Longy, Achieving Your Personal Best: A Mind/Body Approach to Performance Preparation, was created out of a need that was left unaddressed in my own music education.
+One of the courses I teach at Longy, Achieving Your Personal Best: A Mind/Body Approach to Performance Preparation, was created out of a need left unaddressed in my own music education.
 The focus at that time was mostly on technical and interpretive aspects of music making.
 No one was really examining the psychology and physiology of performance preparation.
-I’ve always been fascinated by the person behind the instrument, by the process of artistic creation and expression, the meaning of making music.
+I’ve always been fascinated by the person behind the instrument, by the process of artistic creation and expression.

-With the creation of its Mind/Body Department, Longy is in the vanguard of this movement to heighten awareness of the whole musician, the whole person.
+With its Mind/Body Program, Longy is in the vanguard of this movement to heighten awareness of the whole musician, the whole person.
 I believe that most students already have the seeds of their success within them—they just need to be nurtured.
 The Longy students with whom I have worked bring such a high level of insight, musical sophistication and openness to the class that it is inspiring and enlightening for all of us.
-The best thing about the skills, strategies, ideas and philosophy we explore in our department is that they enable our students to be more successful, not just in their musical performances, but on the most important stage of all: life!”
+The best thing about the skills, strategies, ideas and philosophy we explore in our program is that they enable our students to be more successful, not just in their musical performances, but on the most important stage of all: life!

 B.M. (clarinet) Eastman School of Music; M.A. (holistic counseling psychology) Lesley University.
 Teacher’s Practicum (Mindfulness Based Stress Reduction) Center for Mindfulness, University of Massachusetts Medical School.
 Solo, chamber and orchestral performances, including the Boston Pops Esplanade Orchestra.
 Mental skills/stress management consultant for performing artists since 1986.
 (Over 100 workshops for music schools, festivals and other organizations throughout the US.)
 Faculty: Longy School of Music.